-While many women might feel hopeless when it comes to these debilitating symptoms, but treatments ARE available.
-For milder symptoms, over the counter treatments may often be enough like vaginal moisturizers or lubricants to use during sex.
-For more severe symptoms, prescriptions options are also available…
+While many women might feel hopeless when it comes to these debilitating symptoms, treatments ARE available.
+For milder symptoms, over the counter treatments like vaginal moisturizers or lubricants to use during sex can do the trick.
+For more severe symptoms, prescriptions options are also available, such as:

 - Estrogen creams or gels which are applied to the vagina.

 - Estrogen tablets which are inserted into the vagina with a disposable applicator.

 - Estrogen ring which is inserted into the vagina and replaced every few months.